Roasted Cauliflower with Tahini and Fresh Mint

 - 1 teaspoon extra virgin olive oil

-- 1/4 teaspoon Diamond Crystal kosher salt
+- ¼ teaspoon kosher salt

-- freshly cracked black pepper
+- freshly ground black pepper

 Garnishes:

-- fresh mint leaves, torn into small pieces
+- fresh mint leaves torn into small pieces

-- flaky finishing salt, such as Maldon
+- flaky finishing salt such as Maldon

 Instructions